gregmannuk/dbmm_list_clarifications/List_Issues/Book 4/Book 4 List Issues.md

 ## List 85 – Burgundian Ordonnance

 ### Dates for militia pikemmen/Lanksknechts
-As the lanksknechts replace the militia pikement there are no Lanksknechts avaialable from 1507.
+As the lanksknechts replace the militia pikement there are no Lanksknechts avaialable from 1507 or any of the troops dependant on them.